 Something that got me thinking about all of this lately is that offline people I interact with call me obsessed with Pokémon sometimes.
 I certainly fit the criteria with all the art and content I make of it, and the amount of time I spend talking about it and playing it, but honestly, it's never quite felt right to call it that.
 Pokémon actually changed my life and is the biggest reason I'm still drawing.
 It's the main reason I learned how to use HTML and CSS at all, and it's how I learned to make friends and mellow out from my extreme teen years.

-I made even more amazing friends from joining a Pokémon art Discord on a whim, and I can tell these friendships will last a very long time.
-I gained my interest in making custom emotes from a competition this Pokémon art Discord held, and from there it's how I got commissioned for Twitch emotes and made even more wonderful friends on the livestreams I frequent.
-People are very interested in commissioning art from me solely because they've seen my Pokémon art or my emotes and think they're great, and in the future I could probably sustain myself from these commissions if my art keeps gaining traction and popularity.
+I've made even more amazing friends from joining a Pokémon art Discord on a whim, and several years later we're still talking all the time.
+I gained my interest in making custom emotes from a competition this Pokémon art Discord held, and from there it's how I got commissioned for Twitch emotes and made even more wonderful friends on the livestreams I visited.
+People are very interested in commissioning art from me solely because they've seen my Pokémon art or my emotes and think they're great, and I could potentially sustain myself from these commissions if my art keeps gaining traction and popularity (and if my ADHD co-operates with me!).

 All of this, all of this has happened because I like Pokémon.
 It's inaccurate to call it an obsession because it's simply a part of my life, and I wouldn't have it any other way.